Is your website outdated with declining metrics? Is your newly redesigned website losing traffic and needs fixed fast?

 3. Less Revisions

 Many companies make a large initial investment and spend many months (even years) to launch a new website…only to see unsatisfactory results.
-The benefit of following MVP principles is that it takes only a few months to launch the website and capture both qualitative and quantitative data.
+The advantage of following iterative development and using an MVP approach is that it takes only a few months to launch the MVP website and capture both qualitative and quantitative data.
 Rather than making assumptions about the best messaging and UX for your website, you’ll have actionable data that enables you to prioritize your next sprints of development.